 The money they are paying up front is yours, not theirs!
 They intend to borrow it using the assets of your business as security - YOUR stock, YOUR debtors, YOUR other assets!
 They want to put in not a penny of their own money.
 It's not even them borrowing the money, it's your business borrowing the money on the date of the business sale transaction.

-They'll borrow money in the name of your business to pay you as advance and then offer you your now heavily debt laden business as security for the balance.
-Seriously!
+They'll borrow money in the name of your business to pay you an advance, not the whole amount, and then they'll offer you your now heavily debt laden business as security for the balance.

 So, effectively, they've invested none of their money, they now own your business, you've got a small payment (that you could have organised yourself if you wanted to borrow against the assets of the business) and you've got some pretty worthless security for the "deferred payment" loan you're giving the buyer!